occipital/django-content-settings/docs/template_types.md

 ERROR!!! ['The result should be int']
 ```

-"???" sign insted of arguments tells that we don't know which arguments were used for calling the function.
-If you want to provide those arguments you should use a different exception
+"???" sign instead of arguments tells us that we don't know which arguments were used to call the function.
+If you want to provide those arguments, you should use a different exception.

 ```python